Ecuadorian USB bomb attacks

 The Ecuadorian USB bomb attacks occurred in March 2023 when boobytrapped USB drives were sent to Ecuadorian media.
 One journalist was injured.

 Lenin Artieda suffered minor injuries when he plugged in a USB drive he had received at Ecuavisa in Guayaquil.
 Police carried out a controlled explosion on a similar device sent to TC Televisión, also in Guayaquil.
 Freedom of expression group Fundamedios said that a third media group had been attacked.
 Teleamazonas said that one of their journalists had received an anonymous envelope with a device inside that police confirmed contained explosives.

 Other devices sent via post either never exploded or were never opened.

 Two of the devices were found at media outlets in Guayaquil, two in Quito and one at a package delivery company.
+The government called the incident a terrorist attack.